-To enable a hook, you click the "Add webhook" button in Services and Hooks configuration section..

-This will bring you to a page that looks like Web hook configuration..
+To enable a hook, you click the "Add webhook" button in Figure 6-49.
+This will bring you to a page that looks like Figure 6-51.

-Figure 132.
 Web hook configuration.

 The configuration for a web hook is pretty simple.
 In most cases you simply enter a URL and a secret key and hit "Add webhook".
-There are a few options for which events you want GitHub to send you a payload for-the default is to only get a payload for the push event, when someone pushes new code to any branch of your repository.
+There are a few options for which events you want GitHub to send you a payload for - the default is to only get a payload for the push event, when someone pushes new code to any branch of your repository.